jcembang26/machship-box-packaging/README.md

 * Migration and seeder are not included

-# Instruction to clone this product locally
+# Instruction to clone this project locally

 * Clone the project from the GitHub repository
 * Run ```composer install```